isc-projects/bind9/doc/arm/reference.rst

    protocol traffic.
 The default is 53.
 This option is mainly intended for server testing; a server using a port other than 53 is not able to communicate with the global DNS.

+``tls-port``
+   This is the TCP port number the server uses to receive and send DNS-over-TLS protocol traffic.
+The default is 853.

+``https-port``
+   This is the TCP port number the server uses to receive and send DNS-over-HTTPS protocol traffic.
+The default is 443.

+``http-port``
+   This is the TCP port number the server uses to receive and send unencrypted DNS traffic via HTTP (a configuration that may be useful when encryption is handled by third-party software or by a reverse proxy).

 ``dscp``
    This is the global Differentiated Services Code Point (DSCP) value to